-The Lion in Winter, is a story of King Henry II’s marriage to Eleanor of Aquitaine and the feuding powers among him and his sons.
-The story begins with King Henry in power and his wife locked away in a castle, to be let out for the Christmas holiday.
+The Lion in Winter, is of King Henry II’s marriage to Eleanor of Aquitaine and the feuding powers among him and his sons.
+It begins with King Henry in power and his wife locked away in a castle, to be let out for the Christmas holiday.
 But it is Eleanor’s shadow of influence and power that holds the reigns to the film.
 Henry locked away his wife after she and their sons tried to overthrow him.
 And she is to be let out for reasons of politic as the couple needs to be seen together for Henry to maintain his control over England, Wales, Western France and Northern Ireland.
-It is also written that at the request of her sons she is given reprieve from her long term imprisonment.

 The history of the time is dizzying and information varies.
 Henry and Eleanor, 11 years his senior, had several children together.
 The Lion in Winter is focused on Eleanor, the aging Henry and his increasing loss of control over his own crown, as his sons; Geoffrey, the aggressive manipulator, John, the simple idiot, Richard, a nobleman of spokes and wheels, and Philip, the highest reigning son are all competing for the crown and all enthroned rights that go with it.